clij/clij/ReadMe.md

 lResultImg = lCLIJ.converter(lResultStack).getRandomAccessibleInterval();
 ImageJFunctions.show(lResultImg);
 ```
-More examples can be found in the package clearcl.imagej.demo
+Complete jython examples can be found in the src/main/jython directoru.
+More Java example code can be found in the package clearcl.imagej.demo

 ## OpenCL Kernel calls with CLIJ.execute()
 The execute function asks for four parameters